-- 1. What are the specific aims of this investigation? - Is there overlap with any existing concept sheets?
-A list of approved concept sheets, both active and inactive, can be found on the Public View of our CS tracking system, DACCTrack. - 3.
+- 1. What are the specific aims of this investigation? - 2.
+Is there overlap with any existing concept sheets?
+Prior to submitting a concept sheet, investigators should check for overlap.
+If you are an external investigator, please consult with your MWCCS study liaison regarding overlap review. - 3.
 What is the study design, measures to be used, number of participants, and analytic plan? - 4.
-What data/specimens will be used or collected? - What sites and participants will be eligible? - If additional data or specimens are to be collected: - o At what point in the study visit will the additional data collection take place? - o What tests/analyses will be performed? - o How will specimens be tested, and by whom? - o Will the results be provided to participants? - o How long will data/specimen collection take?
+What data/specimens will be used or collected? - What sites and participants will be eligible? - If additional data or specimens are to be collected: - o At what point in the study visit will the additional data collection take place? - o What tests/analyses will be performed? - o How will specimens be tested, and by whom? - o Will the results be provided to participants? - How long will data/specimen collection take?
 Will a separate visit be needed? - o What training or equipment/supplies will be needed to implement the protocol? - o Will new IRB approval or IRB amendments be needed from other sites?